yewstack/yew/docs/concepts/components/children.md

 ## Advanced usage

-Here are two cases where you would want to break away from using `Children` and instead use something else:
+There are some cases where you wouldn't want to use the `Children` type and instead use something else:

  - You want to restrict the types of components that can be used as children